Rhipsalis and Zamioculcas are two trendy leaf plants catching all eyes wherever they’re grown.

 It’s also found on certain islands of the Indian Ocean and in some parts of Africa, where it thrives on shady tree trunks.

-Native to East African rocky plains, the zamioculcas plant produces thick stems ridged with pairs of thick, lush, shiny green leaves.
+Native to East African rocky plains, the Zamioculcas plant produces thick stems ridged with pairs of thick, lush, shiny green leaves.
 Since it’s used to arid seasons, it won’t throw a fit if you forget to water it every now and then.

 Caring for these trendy plants

-Set your rhipsalis up high, in a suspended pot or atop a shelf: its cascading leafage will fill you with joy.
+Set your rhipsalis up high, in a suspended pot or atop a shelf.
+Its cascading leafage will fill you with joy.
 If stems get too long, trim them.

-You can spur the growth of your zamioculcas by giving it a large pot, it can reach 3 feet (1 meter) tall.
+You can spur the growth of your zamioculcas by giving it a large pot.
+It can reach 3 feet (1 meter) tall.
 If you’d rather keep it small, just keep it in its original pot.
 You can add a little fertilizer during the growth phase (summer) to provide nutrients.
 From time to time, run a moist sponge or rag along the leaves to remove dust and recover their shine.

 Multiplying and propagation

-Laure Hamann, light edits by Gaspard Lorthiois
+Laure Hamann, minor edits by Gaspard Lorthiois